vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_installer_options.md

      **IMPORTANT**: If multiple VCHs will use the same datastore for their volume stores, specify a different datastore folder for each VCH.
 Do not designate the same datastore folder as the volume store for multiple VCHs.

-- To specify an NFS data volume as a volume store, use the `nfs://` prefix and the path to a shared mount point.
+- To specify an NFS share point as a volume store, use the `nfs://` prefix and the path to a shared mount point.

-    **IMPORTANT**: When container developers run `docker info` or `docker volume ls` against a VCH, there is currently no indication whether a volume store is backed by vSphere or by an NFS data volume.
-Consequently, you should include an indication that a volume store is an NFS data volume in the volume store label.
+    **IMPORTANT**: When container developers run `docker info` or `docker volume ls` against a VCH, there is currently no indication whether a volume store is backed by vSphere or by an NFS share point.
+Consequently, you should include an indication that a volume store is an NFS share point in the volume store label.

     <pre>nfs://<i>datastore_name</i>/<i>path_to_share_point</i>:<i>nfs_volume_store_label</i></pre>

-    You can also specify the URL, UID, GID, and access protocol of a shared NFS mount point when you specify an NFS data volume.
+    You can also specify the URL, UID, GID, and access protocol of a shared NFS mount point when you specify an NFS share point.
     <pre>--volume-store nfs://<i>datastore_address</i>/<i>path_to_share_point</i>?uid=1234&gid=5678&proto=tcp:<i>nfs_volume_store_label</i></pre>

+    If you do not specify a UID and GID, vSphere Integrated Containers Engine uses te `anon` UID and GID when creating and interacting with the volume store.
+The `anon` UID and GID is 1000.

     You cannot specify the root folder of an NFS server as a volume store.